etishor/etishor.github.io/_posts/2010-06-18-wordpress-upgrade-to-3-0.md

   - upgrade
   - wordpress
 ---
 ..
-And again WordPress upgrade worked like a charm&#8230; on click db backup &#8230; one click upgrade from 2.X to 3.0.
+And again WordPress upgrade worked like a charm... on click db backup ... one click upgrade from 2.X to 3.0.
 All the plugins seem to work fine but if you see anything wrong please drop me a line.